Codecademy/docs/content/java/concepts/array-list/terms/removeIf/removeIf.md

   - 'paths/computer-science'
 ---

 The **`.removeIf()`** method removes all the elements of the `ArrayList` that satisfy a given predicate.
-Errors or runtime exceptions thrown during iteration or by the predicate are relayed to the caller.
+Any error or runtime exception thrown during the iteration or by the predicate is relayed to the caller.

 This method returns True if any elements of the `ArrayList` are removed.